cncf/devstats.archive/DOCKER.md

 # Install docker

+Please note that I wa sunsble to run multiple Grafanas in separate docker instances.
+I was invetingating this for a long time and the final state was that docker containers are not 100% good for this.

 - sudo apt-get update
 - sudo apt-get install apt-transport-https ca-certificates curl software-properties-common
 - curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -